Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `--cellar` <formula>:
     Display the location in the cellar where <formula> would be installed, without any sort of versioned directory as the last path.

-  * `--config`:
-    Show Homebrew and system configuration useful for debugging.
-If you file a bug report, you will likely be asked for this information if you do not provide it.

   * `--env`:
     Show a summary of the Homebrew build environment.